TheoThug/farmdocs/faq.md

 ## How do I vote?

-You can vote on the voting page using $SYRUP.
+You can vote on the voting page using $HOES.

 Voting page: [https://voting.pancakeswap.finance/\#/cake](https://voting.pancakeswap.finance/#/cake)

-## Do I lose SYRUP if I vote?
+## Do I lose HOES if I vote?

-You do not lose $SYRUP when you vote.
+You do not lose $HOES when you vote.

 ## What is the max supply of CAKE?